UCL-BLIC/legion-buildscripts/cytofpipe/v1.0/README.md

 <li>**ModelErrorRate.pdf**: Used to determine the accuracy of the constructed model.
 For predictive models only (PAMR and GLMNET). </li>
 </ul>

+<li>**exportedClusters**: Folder that contains data (FCS files) exported from each cluster, useful for further analysis on the clusters of interest.</li>

 <li>**summary_citrus.pdf**: This is a PDF with a summary of the analysis.
 It describes what files, markers and config options were used, as well as the MarkerPlotsAll plot.</li>

+<li>**cytofpipe_citrusClustering.rData**: Saved version of the clustered data that was computed during the citrus analysis, which can be loaded in R for further exploration of the results.</li>

 <li>**log_R.txt**: This is just the log file from the R script, just so that the user can see what R commands were run when doing the analysis.
 It will help me figure out what the problem is if the job finishes with an error.</li>
 </ul>